Alan Turing, Computing Genius And WWII Hero, To Be On U.K.'s New 50-Pound Note

 In astrophysicist Adam Frank's view, Turing's groundbreaking and important work was more than enough to earn a Nobel Prize — an honor Turing never received.
 Elaborating on Turing's achievements, Frank wrote for NPR:

 "In 1935, at the ripe age of 22, Turing devised the abstract mathematical background to define a computing machine.
-Now called a 'Turing Machine,' it would sequentially respond to input and generate output in a step-by-step (i.e., algorithmic) fashion.
-Turing Machines are the essence of every device with a chip in it you have ever encountered.
+Now called a 'Turing machine,' it would sequentially respond to input and generate output in a step-by-step (i.e., algorithmic) fashion.
+Turing machines are the essence of every device with a chip in it that you have ever encountered.
 That's why Turing stands, essentially, at the head of the line when it comes to the creation of the digital age.
 He is the father of all computers."

 The anti-homosexuality laws that snared Turing remained in effect until 1967.